halide/Halide/README_cmake.md

 ## Installing CMake

-Halide requires at least version 3.22, which was released in November 2021.
-Fortunately, getting a recent version of CMake couldn't be easier, and there are multiple good options on any system to do so.
+Halide requires at least version 3.28, which is included in Ubuntu 24.04 LTS, available on macOS through Homebrew, and via `winget` on Windows 11.
+Even if you're running an older system, getting a recent version of CMake couldn't be easier, and there are multiple good options to do so.
 Generally, one should always have the most recent version of CMake installed system-wide.
 CMake is committed to backwards compatibility and even the most recent release can build projects over a decade old.

 ### Cross-platform